 Trampolines have made a comeback.
-According to Bloomberg, data from the International Association of Amusement Parks and Attractions shows there are nearly 1,500 trampoline centers in the U.S., “a number that's increasing by 20 or 25 each year,” says David Mandt, a spokesman for the trade group.
+According to Bloomberg, data from the International Association of Amusement Parks and Attractions show there are nearly 1,500 trampoline centers in the U.S., “a number that's increasing by 20 or 25 each year,” says David Mandt, a spokesman for the trade group.
 What kid didn’t enjoy jumping on a trampoline at some point in their young life?
 That’s why it’s such a great way to spend time with your inner child this holiday season.
 Bouncing away is a great source of exercise and releases endorphins that leave your inner child happier and healthier.
 Just don’t break a bone.

 8. Build an indoor fort, grab a flashlight and read a children’s novel.

 Not everyone built forts out of blankets, sheets, pillows and whatever else they could find.
 But for those who did, many hours were spent playing and reading in those forts.
 They were escapes from the outside world.
 Your inner child still needs healthy escapes.
 Maintaining sobriety doesn’t have to be a glamorous effort.
 It can be as easy as reading The Hardy Boys or Nancy Drew Mysteries.

 By paying attention to your inner child and spending quality time with him or her, you will inevitably be able to enjoy the holiday season a bit more easily this year.